Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   The Network Gateway may reply with a downlink in one of the 2 receive windows immediately following the uplinks.
 Therefore, the Network Gateway cannot initiate a downlink, it has to wait for the next uplink from the device to get a downlink opportunity.
-The Class A is the lowest power device class.
+The Class A is the lowest power consumption class.
 * Class B: Class B devices implement all the functionalities of Class A devices, but also schedule periodic listen windows.
 Therefore, opposed to the Class A devices, Class B devices can receive downlinks that are initiated by the